cattlepoint/cattlepoint-aer3-week5/README.md

 ```

 * Open the load balancer address in a web browser to access the application.
+* The credentials are:
+  * Username: admin
+  * Password: adminpassword

 ## 20 points – Automate the construction of the infrastructure/application using Infrastructure as Code (IaC)
 ### Overview